 Hot, delicious, nutrient-rich food should be available to everyone — including aging family members and neighbors who may not be up for a trip to the grocery store or elaborate meal prep.
 Sure, some seniors might want to peruse the aisles of their local grocer before heading home to cook a beloved meal, but unfortunately, it’s not always the smartest idea.
-Currently, the Centers for Disease Control and Prevention (CDC) is advising older adults to limit their interaction with people since the risk of developing severe illness from COVID-19 increases with age.
-And additionally, the older people get, the riskier cooking gets in general due to physical, visual, hearing or mental impairments that come with age.
+The older people get, the riskier cooking gets due to physical, visual, hearing or mental impairments that come with age.

 “As adults age, it’s important to keep an eye out for warning signs related to the use of the stove and other kitchen items,” says Misty Taylor, registered nurse and senior vice president of clinical quality at BrightStar Care, who holds a Master of Science in nursing.
 “If an older adult’s eyesight is failing and they have a gas stove, it can lead to difficulty in seeing if there is a spill that could ignite a fire in the home.
 Similarly, if an older adult experiences tremors, it’s best for them to avoid using knives, as they could accidentally injure themselves.”

 Looking to take mealtime pressure off the senior in your life or want some help preparing meals or shopping for groceries for an aging loved one?
 You might consider a senior meal delivery service, grocery delivery or meal kit option — many of which suit a variety of budgets, dietary needs and culinary preferences.
 Easy, yummy meals without the hassle?
 Talk about a win-win.

 Prepared meal delivery